elementalstack/carousel/.github/pull_request_template.md

 - [ ] I have performed a self-review of my code
 - [ ] My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added tests, if necessary, that prove my fix is effective or my feature works
 - [ ] New and existing unit tests pass locally with my changes

 ## Related Issue